AngelaGuardia/onramp-blog/README.md

 Onramp blog is a Fullstack application that allows users to login, logout, CRUD blog posts, favorite posts, and search posts by date and title.

+Given that this is my first TypeScript, Node.js/Express.js, Vue.js app, I followed this [Okta tutorial](https://developer.okta.com/blog/2018/11/15/node-express-typescript) closely for the initial setup and the authentication portions of this application.

 ### Techstack:

 Frontend: